rimutaka/bookwormfood/vue/src/components/conv/writeup/README.md

 Use TypeScript, VueJS composition API.
 ```

 I asked ChatGPT to improve it.
-The new prompt is more readable, but made no difference to the end result - all models produced the same output for both.
+The new prompt was more readable, but made no difference to the end result - all models produced the same output for both.
 ```
 Convert the provided React component into a Vue 3 Single File Component that fits into an existing Vue application structure.